15 Unique Ways to Get Cultural in Delhi

 Many cultural centres offer education and cultural programs (image credit Japan Foundation of Delhi)

 Experience Delhi as the nation’s capital by visiting one of the international centres.
-New Delhi has over 170 diplomatic missions, including embassies, consulates, and high commissions, and many have their own cultural centres.
+New Delhi has over 170 diplomatic missions, including embassies, consulates, and high commissions.
+Many have their own cultural centres.

 You don’t need to be a citizen or part of the diplomatic community to visit most of them.